Computer Science Waec Syllabus

 • Differences and uses of ROM and RAM

-• Examples of Secondary memory devices: are floppy disks, hard disks, compact disks (CD), flash disks, digital video disk (DVD)
+• Examples of Secondary memory devices: are floppy disks, hard disks, compact disks (CD), flash disks, digital video disks (DVD)

 • Unit of storage in memory devices: bits, nibble, bytes, kilobytes, megabytes, gigabytes, terabytes